 This makes the Megaprocessor a huge recreation of a device that, in practical electronics, would be tiny.
 The advantage of this approach is educational.
 Newman said:

 "Computers are quite opaque.
 Looking at them, it’s impossible to see how they work.
 What I wanted to do was get inside and see what’s going on.
 Trouble is we can’t shrink down small enough to walk inside a silicon chip.
 But we can go the other way; we can build the thing big enough that we can walk inside it.
 Not only that we can also put LEDs on everything so we can actually see the data moving and the logic happening.”

 The Megaprocessor runs at a top speed of around 20khz and can be slowed down to 0.01hz.
 Programs can be halted and stepped through cycle by cycle.

 256 bytes of RAM is included on a separate panel, with each bit represented by an LED.
 The board is approximately 2m2.
-On this scale, 32GB of RAM - a commonplace amount in performance PCs - would need a panel the size of the United Kingdom.
+On this scale, 32GB of RAM - the amount you'd find in a high-end home PC - would need a panel larger than the area of the United Kingdom.

 There are over 10,500 LEDs and 40,000 individual transistors on the system.
 Newman made more than a quarter of a million solder joints during construction.